jpflandrs/riboDB/README.md

 ##### uniques vs multiples
 The explaination is straightforward: when only one protein is found in a genome, it is classified as "unique" and if more than one is is put in the "multiples" category.
 Multiples may be paralogues, duplicated etc. No check is done.

+##### the special case of rDNA
+each family sub-directory has only one files (``...nuc_uniques.fasta``) because only one rDNA from the possible multiples operons is retained on the basis of its centrality.
+The "unique" class is then not informative of the number of sequences in the genome.
+This is due to the fact that this database has been developped for the **[PkXplore web-site](https://pkxplore.univ-lyon1.fr/nucworkshop) and available here for information.
 ##### the riboDB fasta

 Typically: